 Kernel for Exchange Server is a proficient tool that can retrieve data from a corrupt Exchange database of all versions.
-Exchange Recovery tool conducts the scan with great accuracy and recovers data from highly corrupt files.
+Exchange Recovery tool conducts a thorough scan with great accuracy and recovers data from highly corrupt files.
 Later, it displays all the mailboxes in the database in a tree-structure where the user can access the recovered data.

 • PST file